AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Experiments

 where $Num_{<4}$ denotes the count of responses rated below four, and $Num_{total}$ represents the total number of evaluations conducted.

-\vpara{Human Evaluation} To further validate the effectiveness of \model, we conduct a manual evaluation.
+\paragraph{Human Evaluation} To further validate the effectiveness of \model, we conduct a manual evaluation.
 We sample 150 pieces, with 50 from each task, across all LLMs.
 We hire three annotators to assess the following aspects: \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.1em,partopsep=0.0em] \item \textbf{Reasonableness}: Judging the logical coherence of the generated questions. \item \textbf{Agreement}: Determining if agree with the labels obtained using GPT-4 scoring, where a score no more than three represents an error. \item \textbf{Correctness}: Assessing the correctness of the reference answers. \end{itemize} The results (Table \ref{tab: human evaluation}) show that almost all questions generated by \model are considered reasonable, with over 87\% of the reference answers being correct.
 Moreover, there is high agreement (88.7\%) with the labels obtained based on GPT-4 scoring.
+The annotation document for the evaluation process can be found in Appendix \ref{appendix: annotation_doc}.

-\vpara{Results} As shown in Table \ref{tab:mainres}, we conduct flaw exploration across multiple models and achieve impressive ISR in various tasks, demonstrating the effectiveness of \model.
-Interestingly, the average score and ISR align well with our understanding of model capabilities, showing the potential of our approach as a dynamic benchmark.
+\paragraph{Results} As shown in Table \ref{tab:mainres}, we conduct flaw exploration across multiple models and achieve impressive ISR in various tasks, demonstrating the effectiveness of \model.
+Interestingly, the average score and ISR align well with the Chatbot Arena's model rankings \cite{chiang2024chatbot}, with a Spearman correlation of 0.95 between the two rankings, showing the potential of our approach as a dynamic benchmark.
 As illustrated in Figure \ref{fig:score_change}, we present the average scores throughout the iterative search process.
 The evident downward trend in scores highlights the significant role of the iterative method in uncovering model weaknesses.